JoseRodriguezRomero/MolFFSim/README.md

 ```
 The output format of this calculation mirrors that of a point-energy calculation.

+Additionally, for this type of calculations, a backup file is printed approximately every ten seconds, with two backup files generated sequentially.
+Each backup file is formatted identically to an input file, allowing geometry optimizations to be resumed from either one.
+This sequential writing ensures a continuous availability of valid backup files, even if the program is interrupted during the backup process.

 ## Automatic differentiation
 To model the [Mulliken charges](https://chem.libretexts.org/Bookshelves/Physical_and_Theoretical_Chemistry_Textbook_Maps/Book%3A_Quantum_States_of_Atoms_and_Molecules_(Zielinksi_et_al)/10%3A_Theories_of_Electronic_Molecular_Structure/10.07%3A_Mulliken_Populations) of a molecular system, a fictitious self-energy functional is minimized.
 This functional mirrors the form of the functional used for modeling the system energy.
 Minimizing this problem simplifies to minimizing a quadratic function, thus solving a system of linear equations.
 The size of this system scales linearly with the number of atoms in the system.